Are you in the market for a new roof? Not sure where to start? Consider these tips when choosing a new or replacement roof.

 Wood was used for centuries, however, some local fire codes forbid the use of it now.
 Usually made of cedar, redwood or southern pine, shingles are sawn.
 Being sawn, shingles exhibit some cross-grain due to cutting, whereas shakes, being split, follow the grain more closely.

 Aluminum, steel, copper, and lead are all durable.
-Lead and the copper varieties are typically installed as interlocking panels, but others are manufactured for seamed roofs consisting of vertical lengths of metal that are joined with solder.
+Lead and the copper are typically installed as interlocking panels, but others are manufactured for seamed roofs consisting of vertical lengths of metal that are joined with solder.
 Metal roofing has a pretty wide pricing range, but you can expect a metal shingle roof to be more expensive than other roofing materials.

 Tile and Cement